rabin-joshi-cognizant/cognizant-enablement/README.md

 - Localization, including the ability to translate your app into different languages.
 - Accessibility, including the ability to make your app usable for people with disabilities.

-We have expanded upon the detailed requirements of what each of these features ential.
+We have expanded upon each of these requirements below:

 ## 1. Reactive Store (Required)

-#### Assignment:

 Create an application using [ReSwift](https://github.com/ReSwift/ReSwift) to display a list view of items.
 The application should have the following components: